 In March of 2018 the Center for Disease Control and Prevention released a study that looked at a number of states to see what drugs specifically had caused overdoses.
 The study examined drug overdose deaths between 2015 and 2016 and found that Oklahoma had the second highest overdose rates for a class of drugs known as psycho-stimulants.
 Psycho-stimulants is a blanket term that is used to refer to drugs like methamphetamine, ecstasy and Ritalin.
 The study found that psycho-stimulants killed 199 people in 2015 and 263 in 2016.

-According to data from the Oklahoma State Department of Health, methamphetamine’s specifically are one of the most deadly substances in the state, second only to oxycodone.
-From 2007 to 2016, methamphetamine’s killed over 1300 people in the state, meaning that the drug was present in over 19 percent of all unintentional drug deaths during this period.
+According to data from the Oklahoma State Department of Health, methamphetamine specifically are one of the most deadly substances in the state, second only to oxycodone.
+From 2007 to 2020, methamphetamine deaths increased from 39 to 470, a 12,000% increase.

 How Inpatient Rehab Can Help